FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Meta-Embeddings

-As motivated in Figure \ref{fig:common_space} and Section \ref{sec:shortcomings}, the second part of our contribution is to avoid type-based clusters in the common embedding space.
-In particular, we propose to use adversarial training for this purpose.
-We adopt gradient-reversal training with three components: a feature extractor $F$ consisting of the different embedding layers and the mapping function $Q$ to the common embedding space, a discriminator $D$ that tries to distinguish the different types of embeddings from each other, and a downstream classifier $C$ which is either a sequence tagger or a sentence classifier in our experiments (and is described in more detail in Section \ref{sec:architectures}).
+The attention-based meta-embeddings require that all embeddings have the same \size for summation.
+For this, mapping matrices need to be learned, as only a limited number of embeddings exist for many languages and domains, and there is typically no option to only use embeddings of the same size.
+To learn an effective mapping, we propose to use adversarial training.
+In particular, FAME adapts gradient-reversal training with three components: the representation module $R$ consisting of the different embedding models and the mapping functions $Q$ to the common embedding space, a discriminator $D$ that tries to distinguish the different embeddings from each other, and a downstream classifier $C$ which is either a sequence tagger or a sentence classifier in our experiments (and is described in more detail in Section~\ref{sec:architectures}).

-The feature generator is shared between discriminator and downstream classifier and trained with gradient reversal to fool the discriminator.
+The input representation is shared between the discriminator and downstream classifier and trained with gradient reversal to fool the discriminator.
 To be more specific, the discriminator $D$ is a multinomial non-linear classification model with a standard cross-entropy loss function $L_D$.
 In our sequence tagging experiments, the downstream classifier $C$ has a conditional random field (CRF) output layer and is trained with a CRF loss $L_C$ to maximize the log probability of the correct tag sequence \cite{ner/Lample16}.
 In our sentence classification experiments, $C$ is a multinomial classifier with cross-entropy loss $L_C$.
-Let $\theta_F$, $\theta_D$, $\theta_C$ be the parameters of the feature generator, discriminator and downstream classifier, respectively.
+Let $\theta_R$, $\theta_D$, $\theta_C$ be the parameters of the representation module, discriminator and downstream classifier, respectively.
 Gradient reversal training will update the parameters as follows:

-with $\eta$ being the learning rate and $\lambda$ being a hyperparameter to control the discriminator influence.
-Thus, the parameters of the feature generator $\theta_F$ are updated in the opposite direction of the gradients from the discriminator loss.
-This has the effect that the different embedding types cannot form clusters in the common embedding space since these would be easily distinguishable by the discriminator.